Create Account

 • A player who receives two game ejections during the season will result in suspension for the remainder of the season.

 • The ref has the final word.
-Any protests must be directed to your club captain.
+Any protests must be directed to your team captain.

-• Players will wear the jersey that has been provided for their hockey club.
+• Players will wear the jersey that has been provided for their hockey team.

 On-ice Rules/Game Structure